 Scripture tells us that God created the world; God provided light to separate day from night.
 On subsequent days God created the sky, the earth and seas, the sun and moon.
 Continuing His creative work, God provided living creatures in the seas, on the earth, and in the sky.
 Finally, God created man-male and female-in God's own image He created them.
 God looked at everything he had made, and he found it very good.
+5 are responsible for taking care of the -good|| earth because the Spirit of the Lord created us for this purpose.

-God calls the world "very good."
+God calls the world -very good.
 With gratitude to our good God, we embrace that portion of our identity, and we call it very good.
-Further, as secular Franciscan, we are responsible for taking care of the "good" earth because the Spirit of the Lord created us for this purpose.
+Further, as secular Franciscan, we

-&lt;sup>4 Article 15, OFS Rule Gen. 1:31-emphasis added
+4 Article 15, OFS Rule 5Gen.
+1:31-emphasis